 We are looking into a future of trillion dollar deficits and a national debt quickly headed toward \$20 trillion.
 Our nation is not on the verge of bankruptcy-it is already bankrupt.

-Over the last two years, there have been countless discussions and bipartisan talks about how to address our debt and deficit.
-Yet, there has been little agreement, and at the end of this year we will be faced with another tax extenders package and another increase in the debt limit, all while sequestration will be poised to kick in and achieve the savings Congress has been unable to muster the courage to pass.
+Over the last three years, there have been countless discussions and bipartisan talks about how to address our debt and deficit.
+Yet, there has been little agreement, and we continue to be faced with another increase in the debt limit, and sequestration looming on the horizon that will be required to achieve the savings Congress has been unable to muster the courage to pass.